David And I

 I created a series of constructed hand-knitted textiles and photographic prints inspired by the four seasons.
 I have renewed my interest in equine art, landscape and figurative painting.

-Recently I have created constructed hand-knitted textiles on themes of the rose, time and Nordic landscape, for exhibition in a show of textile art, with my daughter, Suzi Pye at the Ferini Gallery in Pakefield Lowestoft in October 2016.
+In October 2016 I created constructed hand-knitted textiles on themes of the rose, time and Nordic landscape, for exhibition in a show of textile art, with my daughter, Suzi Pye at the Ferini Gallery in Pakefield, Lowestoft.